Python Testing with Pytest | Write Your First Unit Test

 From the output, we can see that the test case has failed with

-From these two examples, I hope you learned how test cases executes.
+From these two examples, I hope you learned how test cases execute.

 Now, we will learn how to write unit test cases to verify your Python code.